(WHM >> Home >> SSL/TLS >> Manage AutoSSL)

-The cPanel (powered by Comodo) provider does not accept additional AutoSSL requests for a virtual host if an AutoSSL request already exists for that virtual host.
+The cPanel (powered by Comodo®) provider does not request additional certificates for a web virtual host if the provider already possesses a pending certificate request for that web virtual host.

 The system stores the log files in both text and JSON format in the